So you want to be a Forensic Anthropologist or Bioarchaeologist...

 - Huari-Ancash Bioarchaeological Project (several universities in Peru)

-- Bioarchaeology/Human Osteology Project in Peru (Pontificia Universidad Catolica del Peru)
+- Bioarchaeology in San Jose de Moro (Pontificia Universidad Catolica del Peru)

 - Sanisera Archaeology Field School (Ecomuseu Cap de Cavalleria in Menorca, Spain)